roman-milk/roman-milk.github.io/good-girl-vs-slut.md

  "Ohh...Dan..."
 Trisha breathed, panting now in lust.
 Bent over like she was, Trisha's face was nearly level with his cock, and she could see that it was still glistening with Mandy's juices, and that one extra dribble of cum had slipped out of his tip, staring to run down the shaft.
 Like a starving animal, Trisha eagerly strained forward, slipping the tip of his meat into her lips.
 Dan chuckled and stepped forward, burying more of his shaft in the young brunette's mouth as he gently began to rub her clit.
 Trisha's entire body shuddered as her tongue tingled with the taste of Dan's cock and his cum, and the now-familiar flavor of Mandy's pussy.

  Whoops and cheers echoed through the room as they watched Trisha, whimpering and bucking eagerly as two cocks slid into her.
 Yes!
 Ooooh YES!The cheerleader imagined the sight in front of them: a petite brunette, barely five feet tall, standing and straining in her heels, bent over at the waist so far that she was face-level with Dan's cock.
 Her dress was still bunched around her waist, her thong taut between her knees as she spread her slender legs as wide as she could.
 And two cocks were buried in the cheerleader; one balls-deep in her cunt, filling her with hot cum, the other deep in her drool-coated lips.
 Ohhh...just think about all those cocks that pumped their jism down my throat...all those loads of cum swishing around in my stomach!
-Report_Story #5